-Note on File Names and Types: Grants.gov only permits the use of certain characters in names of attachment files.
+Note on File Names and File Types: Grants.gov only permits the use of certain specific characters in names of attachment files.
 Valid file names may include only the characters shown in the table below.
-Grants.gov rejects any application that includes an attachment(s) with a file name that contains any characters not shown in the table below.
-Grants.gov forwards successfully submitted applications to OJP's Grants Management System (GMS).
+Grants.gov is designed to reject any application that includes an attachment(s) with a file name that contains any characters not shown in the table below.
+Grants.gov is designed to forward successfully submitted applications to OJP's Grants Management System (GMS).

-Characters Special Characters Upper case (A - Z) Parenthesis () Curly braces { } Square brackets [ ] Lower case (a - z) Ampersand (&) Tilde (~) Exclamation point (!)
-Underscore () Comma (,) Semicolon (;) Apostrophe ( ' ) Hyphen (-) At sign (@) Number sign (#) Dollar sign (\$) Space Percent sign (%) Plus sign (+) Equal sign (=) Period (.)
+Characters Special Characters Upper case (A - Z) Parenthesis () Curly braces { } Square brackets [] Lower case (a - z) Ampersand (&) Tilde (~) Exclamation point (!)
+Underscore () Comma (,) Semicolon (;) Apostrophe ( ' ) Hyphen (-) At sign (@) Number sign (#) Dollar sign (\$)

+Space Percent sign (%) Plus sign (+) Equal sign (=) Period (.)
 When using the ampersand (&) in XML, applicants must use the "&" format.